chef/automate/components/automate-chef-io/content/docs/workflow.md

 the environments you want to use for each stage of the pipeline.

-Currently, Chef Automate manages cookbook version and application attribute version pins using environment objects of the Chef server.
-The names of the environments in the Chef server correspond to the stages of a pipeline.
+Currently, Chef Automate manages cookbook version and application attribute version pins using environment objects of the Chef Infra Server.
+The names of the environments in the Chef Infra Server correspond to the stages of a pipeline.
 (This doesn't mean, however, that the nodes that participate in a given stage need to remain fixed over time.)